 The search and calendar view will appear.
-Select a day on the calendar when the the recordings took place (the days with recorded clips will be highlighted in blue and green).
-Single-click on a day to begin playback and search.
+Select a day on the calendar to select the date when the recordings of your interest took place (the days with recorded clips will be highlighted in blue and green).

+Double-click on a day to begin playback and search.